 Consider headless and composable frameworks that integrate with legacy and modern technology, so you don’t have to rip and replace.

 An AI search center of excellence combines experts from different teams and with different business functions to spearhead enterprise search functionality within an organization.
+It helps achieve measurable TX results that impact satisfaction metrics, tying them to key goals like improved net promoter scores.
 The idea is that this team outlines a search strategy that can adequately serve as a total experience hub across business units.
 This key component to XA relies on unified search technology to meet the need for flexible enterprise architecture — a need that’s at the forefront of EX and CX transformation.

-We recently surveyed over 600 tech professionals about the state of their enterprise search initiatives.
-Over 80% said that it was difficult to engage management about search.
+In a survey of more than 600 tech professionals about the state of their enterprise search initiatives, over 80% said that it was difficult to engage management about search.

 Great enterprise search is crucial to improving business processes.
 While almost all respondents in our survey said their companies had invested in search capabilities to improve results, the right technology is key.

-With over 50 integrations to popular modern SaaS products and a cloud infrastructure, Coveo can be implemented over time and grow with your business.
+With 30+ integrations and connectors to popular modern SaaS products and a cloud infrastructure, Coveo can be implemented over time and grow with your business.
 The biggest caveat though is that this requires enterprise-wide adoption.
-A search center of excellence can help your organization plan and transform over time to get the most out of an investment in AI-powered search.
+A search center of excellence can help your organization plan and transform over time to get the most out of an investment in AI-powered search, while aligning with your corporate responsibility goals.

 With total experience architecture, companies can create experiences that are consistent and unified for users across their organization, no matter their role or lifecycle phase.
 Relevance platforms like Coveo help bridge the gap between customer touch-points and operations – allowing organizations to create digital experiences that are personalized, agile, and sustainable.